Patrick Mahomes Becomes Part-Owner Of The Kansas City Royals, Youngest Ever Among ‘Big 4’ Sports Leagues

 “Along with the rest of Kansas City, I have watched Patrick compete and become an extraordinary leader, both on and off the football field.”

-Sherman went on to say that not only had Mahomes become a leader in Kansas City, but that that he is one of top athletes and competitors anywhere.
+Sherman went on to say that not only had Mahomes become a leader in Kansas City but that he is one of top athletes and competitors anywhere.
 He also stated that the Super Bowl champion shares the same passion for Kansas City as the rest of the ownership conglomerate, which is made up of over 20 other individuals and entities.

 “We look forward to many years of a winning partnership”, he concluded.

-Mahomes, 24, now becomes the youngest owner in the “big 4” group of professional sports leagues; National Football League (NFL,) National Basketball Association (NBA,) National Hockey League (NHL,) and the MLB.
+Mahomes, 24, now becomes the youngest owner in the “big four” group of professional sports leagues — the NFL, NBA, NHL, and MLB.

-When NFL insider Ian Rapport tweeted out that Mahomes held that distinction without specifying the aforementioned “big 4,” he was quickly rebuked by numerous followers who pointed out that Serena Williams’ daughter, Alexis, recently became part owner of new National Women’s Soccer League expansion team, Angel City.
+When NFL insider Ian Rapoport tweeted out that Mahomes held that distinction without specifying the aforementioned “big four,” he was quickly rebuked by numerous followers who pointed out that Serena Williams’ daughter, Alexis, recently became part-owner of new National Women’s Soccer League expansion team, Angel City.

-Mahomes, fresh off of signing a 10-year, $503 million contract, is eager to use this opportunity to further deepen his roots in the community, saying he loves Kansas City and the people of “this great town.”
+Mahomes, fresh off of signing a 10-year, $503 million contract, said that he is eager to use this opportunity to further deepen his roots in the community, adding that he loves Kansas City and the people of “this great town.”

 “I’m honored to become a part owner of the Kansas City Royals.”

-As the Royals’ press release noted, the cover star of Madden 20 has a lifelong history with baseball as his father was a professional pitcher for 11 years.
+As the team’s press release noted, the cover star of Madden NFL 20 has a lifelong history with baseball, as his father, Pat Mahomes, was a professional pitcher for 11 years.

-But growing up in Tyler, Texas, Patrick Mahomes showcased exceptional talent in both his current sport and baseball from an early age.
+But growing up in Tyler, Texas, the younger Mahomes showcased exceptional talent in both his current sport and in baseball from an early age.
 The Detroit Tigers took a flier on him when they drafted him with a 37th-round pick in the 2014 MLB Amateur Draft.
-Mahomes did not sign however, as he chose to focus on football at Texas Tech University after briefly playing with the Red Raiders baseball squad during his freshman year.
+Mahomes did not sign, however, as he chose to focus on football at Texas Tech University after briefly playing with the Red Raiders baseball squad during his freshman year.

-The Royals are in the midst of a four game series with the Tigers, which prompted the club to tweet out that they were looking to impress their “new boss” in front of the organization that drafted him.
+The Royals are in the midst of a four-game series with the Tigers, which prompted the club to tweet out that they were looking to impress their “new boss” in front of the organization that drafted him.

-While uncertainty looms in the air as a result of rising coronavirus cases and the cancelation of Miami Marlins’ games as a result, commission Rob Manfred remains steadfast that the shortened season will continue on as scheduled.
+While uncertainty looms in the air as a result of rising coronavirus cases and the postponement of the Miami Marlins’ games as a result, commission Rob Manfred remains steadfast that the shortened season will continue on as scheduled.